-A charming Southwest-themed property tucked along Rancho Drive just off the U.S. 95, Santa Fe Station is one of Las Vegas' best-kept secrets.
-It's situated in the northwest part of town, about a 25-minute drive from the Strip and downtown -- but this sprawling, 38-acre resort is packed with entertainment options and worth making a detour for.
-Plus, a stay here puts you in the vicinity of such breathtaking natural attractions as Red Rock Canyon and Mount Charleston.
+Tucked along Rancho Drive just off the U.S. 95, known locally as Rancho Drive just off the U.S. 95, Santa Fe Station is one of Las Vegas' neighborhood casinos.
+It may be about a 25-minute drive from the Strip and downtown, but a stay here also puts you in the vicinity of such breathtaking natural attractions as Red Rock Canyon and Mount Charleston.

-The resort boasts several delicious restaurants.
-Serving top-notch cuts of meat, The Charcoal Room is one of the city's finest steakhouses.
+If you were hoping to escape the culinary temptations of the Strip, you’re probably out of luck.
+Santa Fe Station boasts delicious restaurants.
+Serving top-notch cuts of meat, The Charcoal Room is one of the city's steakhouses.
 Cabo Mexican Restaurant offers authentic Mexican cuisine, while the 24-hour Grand Café prepares breakfast, lunch, dinner and all snacks imaginable in between.
-There's a fabulous buffet with numerous live-action cooking food stations.
-You can also enjoy a great burger at one of two Johnny Rockets locations (in the sports book and bowling center).
-And guests who desire a meal on the go can choose from six fine outlets in the food court: Wing Stop, Villa Pizza, Panda Express, Capriotti's, Fatburger and Starbucks.
+There's also a buffet with numerous live-action cooking stations.

-A wonderful resort to escape from everyday life (for an incredibly low price!), Santa Fe Station also allows you to experience Vegas' gaming scene and be close to a world of natural beauty at the same time.
+A resort to escape from everyday life (for an affordable price), Santa Fe Station also allows you to experience Vegas' gaming scene and be close to recreational opportunities at the same time.